bskinn/h5cube-spec/doc/source/cubeformat.rst

     utility allows a negative value here as a flag for the units of the axis dimensions, in a |CUBE| file distance units MUST **always** be in Bohrs, and thus the 'units flag' function of a negative sign is superfluous.
-It is prudent to design applications to handle gracefully a negative value here, however.
+It is prudent to design applications to handle gracefully (viz., disregard the sign of) a negative value here, however.

     The second through fourth values on this line are the components of the vector :math:`\vec X`
     defining the voxel :math:`X`-axis.
-They SHOULD all be non-negative; proper loading/interpretation/calculation behavior is
-    not guaranteed if negative values are supplied.
 As noted in the Gaussian documentation [Gau16]_, the voxel axes need neither be orthogonal nor aligned with the geometry axes.
 However, many tools only support voxel axes that **are** aligned with the geometry axes (and thus are also orthogonal).